python-poetry/poetry/docs/repositories.md

 #### Secondary Package Sources

 If package sources are configured as secondary, all it means is that these will be given a lower priority when selecting compatible package distribution that also exists in your default and primary package sources.
+If the package source should instead be searched only if higher-priority repositories did not return results, please consider a [supplemental source](#supplemental-package-sources) instead.

 You can configure a package source as a secondary source with `priority = "secondary"` in your package source configuration.